-For example, if the duty cycle is 25 minutes, the portable compressor can be run for 25 minutes out of a 60 minute period and should be 'rested' the remaining 35 minutes.
+For example, if the duty cycle is 25 minutes, the portable air compressor pump can be run for 25 minutes out of a 60 minute period and should be 'rested' the remaining 35 minutes.

-This ensures that the compressor and pump motor don't overheat (though the best portable air compressor will have thermal overload protection to prevent damage to the motor).
+This ensures that the car air compressor and pump motor don't overheat (though the best portable air compressors will have thermal overload protection to prevent motor damage due to the overheating).

 Duty cycle can also be represented by a percentage, so a 33% duty cycle would be 1/3 of an hour, or 20 minutes.

 Therefore, a 33% duty cycle portable air compressor pump can be run continually for 20 minutes before needing to be 'rested' for the next 40 minutes.

 A small air compressor for tires is going to have a specified duty cycle rating which tells you how long you can continuously operate it before it needs to 'rest' (cool down).